 The key to understanding how your brand is executing against your promise is to understand that your consumers aren’t the only factor to monitor.
 Your local marketers' perceptions are tied to action, and working to improve their equity measures will have a direct influence on your local execution and equity.

 CampaignDrive powered by Pica9 is a distributed marketing platform designed with local marketing in mind.
 Our secure platform centralizes marketing assets across franchise and enterprise locations to give businesses a holistic view of their collateral and facilitate brand compliance across all branches and affiliates.
 Brand managers, designers, and local marketers can have the tools they need to stay aligned with brand guidelines as well as automate and streamline processes for faster output.

 And the best part is that getting started is simple and easy!
-You can sign up for one of our daily product demonstrations here:
+You can register for a CampaignDrive demonstration here: